Facilities and building access

 Exhibitions are open from Tuesday until Sunday at 11-18 (excluding times between exhibitions).

 Project Room (Lönnrotinkatu 35)

 Project Room is situated at Lönnrotinkatu 35.
-Exhibition times for the 186m2 space are distributed primarily for the Master’s degree thesis shows.
 After visiting applicants’ studios, a group of lecturers makes a presentation of the exhibition times for the Academic Council.

-Tasku Gallery is situated at the Academy of Fine Arts’ premises in Vallila, on the 3rd floor.
+Tasku Gallery is situated at the Academy of Fine Arts’ premises, on the 5th floor.
 It is possible for the students to arrange various kind of exhibitions and presentations at Tasku Gallery.
 The space is open to the public, as well.